Zamperla: Company structure

 The company is organized in different departments, the Art Department that works on the study and creation of different themings of the rides, the Technical Department that designs the engineering of the attractions, the Production Department that handles their realization, the Sales Department, the Customer Care and the Park Development Department that works on the design and creation of an amusement park.

 Projects

-In 2010 Antonio Zamperla S.p.A. was selected by CAI (Central Amusement International) to restore and renovate the Coney Island area in New York City.
-The company managed Coney Island's Luna Park and installed only Zamperla rides, representing a perfect test bed for new attractions before to launch them.
+In 2010 Antonio Zamperla S.p.A. and Central Amusement International (CAI), managed by Alessandro Zamperla, a grandson of Antonio Zamperla and Alberto Zamperla, restored and renovated the Coney Island area in New York City.
+The company managed Coney Island's Luna Park and installed only Zamperla rides.

 From 2003 to 2019, Zamperla transformed the Trump Organization's Wollman Rink, within New York City's Central Park, into Victorian Gardens, a traditional-style amusement park with rides like the "Family Swinger", "Samba Balloon", "Aeromax", "Convoy", "Rocking Tug", "Kite Flyer".
 The park closed in 2021 due to the COVID-19 pandemic.

 Another famous Zamperla project is Kernwasser, north of Düsseldorf, a former nuclear power station that was turned into an amusement park called Wunderland Kalkar.

+In August 2023, it was announced that Zamperla was hired to redesign the former Top Thrill Dragster roller coaster at Cedar Point in Sandusky, Ohio, renamed Top Thrill 2, which opened to the public on Saturday, May 4th, 2024, as the tallest and fastest triple-launch coaster in the world, with a vertical spike and top hat both reaching 420 feet and a top speed of 120 miles per hour.
+The ride starts with a 74-mile per hour forward launch up the top hat hill, before rolling backward into a 101-mile per hour reverse launch into a 420-foot 90-degree spike, followed by a 120-mile per hour launch up and over the top hat.
+The coaster was quickly shut down for design modifications and did not reopen in the 2024 season.